 Jen has just moved from Miami Los Angeles.
 Besides all the household items, she was bringing her car along on the move.
 Jen wanted to avoid an exhausting cross-country drive, so instead, she decided to book a flight and ship her Audi to her new home in L.A. with an auto transport company.

-She looked online and quickly found a few car shipping companies that promised safe auto transport service.
-Jen requested the quotes and without giving it much further thought went for the cheapest offer.
-She received a phone call from a nice agent who helped her complete the booking and charged her credit card for the initial partial payment.
+She looked online and quickly found a few car shipping companies that promised safe auto transport services.
+Jen requested several quotes and without giving it much further thought went for the cheapest offer.
+She received a phone call from an agent who helped her complete the booking and charged her credit card for the initial partial payment.
 And off she went to her new home in Los Angeles.

-Upon arriving, Jen received a call from the nice agent telling her that her Audi had been loaded but the cost of shipping will have to increase.
-Jen did not want to pay extra and was told that in this case, the auto transporter will have to hold her car until she agreed to pay the new price.
+Upon arriving, Jen received a call from that same agent telling her that her Audi has not been loaded yet and they are still looking for a carrier.
+The most important they said is that the cost of shipping will have to increase if Jen wants her car shipped soon.
+Jen did not want to pay extra and was told that in this case, the auto transporter will have to hold her car until she agreed to pay the new price because she has already booked.

 Jen has become a victim of a car shipping scam.

-Unfortunately for Jen other customers alike, some vehicle shipping companies still use unfair business practices to trick their customers into paying more money.
+Unfortunately for Jen, and other customers alike, some “vehicle shipping companies” still use unfair business practices to trick their customers into paying more money.
 They seem legit at first, but all they do is lure people in with a promise of low prices and then all of a sudden increase the costs.
-If the customer refuses to pay the additional amount, they say the car will not be transported.
+If the customer refuses to pay the additional amount, they say the car will not be transported or held until the price is paid.

 How to avoid car shipping scams?